nedbat/coveragepy/doc/cmd.rst

                             Valid values are: eventlet, gevent, greenlet,
                             multiprocessing, thread, or a comma-list of them.
       --context=LABEL       The context label to record for this coverage run.
+      --data-file=OUTFILE   Write the recorded coverage data to this file.
+                            Defaults to '.coverage'. [env: COVERAGE_FILE]
       --include=PAT1,PAT2,...
                             Include only files whose paths match one of these patterns.
 Accepts shell-style wildcards, which must be